-Finally, as with RRSPs, if a RRIF annuitant simply names his or her estate as the beneficiary of the plan, the amount paid from the RRIF to the estate for the benefit of either the spouse or common-law partner, or the financially dependent child or grandchild can be considered to have been transferred directly to them.
+Finally, as with RRSPs, if a RRIF annuitant simply names his or her estate as the beneficiary of the plan, the amount paid from the RRIF to the estate for the benefit of either the spouse or common-law partner, or the financially-dependent child or grandchild can be considered to have been transferred directly to them.
 The same treatment outlined in scenario six would apply.
 As with RRSPs, a joint election between the legal representative of the estate and the beneficiary must be filed with the CRA.

-Rollover to a Registered Disability Savings Plan (RDSP)
+Rollover to a registered disability savings plan (RDSP)

-Since July 1, 2011, qualified beneficiaries of an RRSP or a RRIF who are a financially dependent child or grandchild that also has a physical or mental impairment can roll over the proceeds to an RDSP tax-free.
+Since July 1, 2011, qualified beneficiaries of an RRSP or a RRIF who are a financially-dependent child or grandchild that also have a physical or mental infirmity can roll over the proceeds to an RDSP tax-free.
 These rollovers cannot exceed the maximum RDSP contribution room of \$200,000 and will also reduce the room by the amount transferred.
 Government grants will not be paid into the RDSP on funds rolled over in these scenarios.
-Please refer to our Tax & Estate bulletin titled Registered Disability Savings Plan (RDSP) for more information.
+For more information, please refer to our Tax & Estate InfoPage titled Registered Disability Savings Plan (RDSP).